 All claims for the provision of goods and services, other than payroll, to the school district must be pre-audited and certified by the district's auditing officer or an appointed delegate.
 The certification may be made on each individual claim voucher or subject to the acceptance and approval of the board of directors.
 A blanket voucher certification may be used so long as it indicates the particular vouchers so certified.
 The use of a blanket certification does not relieve the auditing officer of the responsibility and liability for each individual voucher so certified.
 The certification must be signed and dated by the auditing officer or delegate.
-For all claims, except travel reimbursements certified by employees or school officials, the certification must incluthe following language: abu "I, the undersigned, do hereby certify under penalty of perjury that the materials have been furnished, the services rendered, or the labor performed as described herein and that the claim is a just, due, and unpaid obligation against School District No. and that I am authorized to authenticate and certify to said claim."
+For all claims, except travel reimbursements certified by employees or school officials, the certification must include the following language:

-The auditing officer's certification for employee or school official travel reimbursement claims must include the following language:

-"I, the undersigned, do hereby certify under penalty of perjury that the claim is a just, due, and unpaid obligation against School District No. and that I am authorized to certify to said claim."

-The certification by the district auditing officer does not relieve members of the board of directors from the responsibility and liability for each voucher approved.
-It is the board's responsibility to ensure that the system of auditing and certifying vouchers is operating in a manner to provide the greatest possible protection for the board members and the school district.
+"I, the undersigned, do hereby certify under penalty of perjury that the materials have been furnished, the services rendered, or the labor performed as described herein and that the claim is a just, due, and unpaid obligation against and that I am authorized to authenticate and certify to said claim."
+The auditing officer's certification for employee or school official travel reimbursen claims must include the following language: nent "I, the undersigned, do hereby certify under penalty of perjury that the claim is a just, due, and unpaid obligation against School District No and that I am authorized to certify to said claim."
+The certification by the district auditing officer does not relieve members of the boof directors from the responsibility and liability for each voucher approved.
+It is the board's responsibility to ensure that the system of auditing and certifying vouchers operating in a manner to provide the greatest possible protection for the board members and the school district. s is